Toxic Algae Bloom Closes 25 Beaches On Mississippi's Coast, Fed By Fresh Floodwaters

 While the abrupt change in salinity has helped the algae bloom, it has harmed a wide range of coastal animals that thrive in salty or brackish waters — including dozens of dolphins that were found dead, NOLA reports.

-On Monday, Louisiana's congressional delegation asked for federal disaster aid, citing the threat to the oysters, crab, shrimp, and coastal fish upon which the fishing industry relies.
+On Monday, Louisiana's congressional delegation asked for federal disaster aid, citing the threat to the oysters, crab, shrimp and coastal fish upon which the fishing industry relies.

 "The Mississippi River has surpassed a 92-year flood record," the delegation wrote in a letter to Commerce Secretary Wilbur Ross.
-The lawmakers noted that along with earlier spillway opening in late winter, 2019 is now the first year in which the spillway has ever been opened twice.
+The lawmakers noted that 2019 is the first year in which the spillway in St. Charles Parish, La., has ever been opened twice.

 Unfortunately for those on the Gulf Coast, more freshwater is on the way: Forecasters say a tropical depression is expected to form in the northern Gulf of Mexico by Thursday, promising to dump heavy rainfall on the northern and eastern Gulf Coast, the National Hurricane Center said on Tuesday.